SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Experiments

-\paragraph{Efficacy of Siamese Topology} To isolate the source of stability, we compare three topologies on HybridNorm: the original single stream, ResiDual~\citep{residualtransformerdualresidual}, and our SiameseNorm without Depth-wise scaling.
-As shown in~\Cref{fig:ablation_residual} and Row 1,3 in~\Cref{tab:ablation}, the baselines fail to converge or struggle at high learning rates.
-In contrast, our Siamese design demonstrates superior robustness, achieving smooth convergence and a PPL of $10.68$, outperforming both the diverging HybridNorm and the Pre-Norm baseline ($10.84$).
-This confirms that our method effectively synergizes the advantages of both paradigms, yielding a performance gain that exceeds its individual components.
+The Siamese topology is the central architectural contribution of our method.
+To isolate its effect, we compare three topologies built upon the HybridNorm setting: the original single-stream topology, ResiDual~\citep{residualtransformerdualresidual}, and our Siamese design without Depth-wise Scaling.
+As shown in~\Cref{fig:ablation_residual} and Rows $1$, $3$ and $5$ in~\Cref{tab:ablation}, the baselines either diverge or suffer from degraded performance under the aggressive learning rate of $10^{-3}$.
+In contrast, the Siamese topology achieves smooth convergence and reaches a PPL of $10.68$, outperforming both the diverging HybridNorm baseline and the standard Pre-Norm baseline ($10.84$).
+Notably, even under the conservative matched comparison with both auxiliary mechanisms enabled, replacing the original topology with the Siamese topology reduces perplexity by $0.22$ (Rows $2$ vs.~$7$), which is already a non-trivial margin in large-scale language model pretraining~\citep{gatedattention,mhc,attentionresiduals}.